prograhammer/vue-pizza/README.md

 For example, you can alter the *accessToken* to something invalid (to simulate an expired *oauth access_token* without waiting on actual expiration) in the pasted data.
 Then click the `import button` again and the Vuex store will live update.
 Now you can confirm that the automatic refreshToken interceptor works.

-## Create & Publish a Library for Other Developers to Use
+## Create and Publish a Library for Other Developers to Use

 So now you want to go further and develope a component that others can `npm install` and import into their own project?
 Here you go: https://github.com/prograhammer/vue-library-template